samal/vibe-gov/README.md

 ---

 **🎉 Congratulations!** You now have a fully functional vibeGov system running with real MySQL integration, dynamic asset discovery, and comprehensive data governance capabilities.

+---

+> **🤖 AI Development Acknowledgement**: This application was developed with the assistance of AI tools, showcasing the potential of AI-assisted development in creating production-ready enterprise applications.
+The code demonstrates modern development practices, comprehensive documentation, and robust architecture patterns that can serve as a reference for similar projects.